kris-brown/SMT_term_rewriting/README.md

 4. How many rewrite steps are needed
 5. Max depth in the abstract syntax tree we want to be able to apply rewrites.

 GATs can be declared in two ways.
 Firstly, they can be constructed with a C++ API, with examples in the `src/theories` folder.
-However, it's also possible to point to a file specifying a GAT.
+However, it's also possible to point to a file which specifies a GAT.
 Each theory currently in `src/theories` has an equivalent model data file in the `data` folder to show how this is done.
-This is an snippet of a theory of arrays, with which we can read and write objects:
+This is a snippet of a theory of arrays (`data/natarray.dat`):
 ```
 Sort Ob "Ob" "Some datatype that can be stored in an array" []
 Sort N "Nat" "A natural number: 0, 1, 2, ..." []